bleaktwig/yuadrem-wiki/docs/geography/westlands.md

 #### Ichor Mountains
 Separating the deserts of Zoedrem and the Dead Sea are the Ichor Mountains.
 Their name comes from the many tributaries they birth, most of which feed the Dratl River.
 While thick, the mountain range is somewhat sparse, and a variety of passages connect the Westlands to the Dead Sea<!-- TODO.
-Link. --> and the Seven Principates<!-- TODO.
+Link. --> and the Seven Protectorates<!-- TODO.
 Link. -->.

 #### Beryl Sea
 The Beryl Sea is a large expanse of warm water.